Tabernacle Cemetery – Greenwood, South Carolina

 Once Mount Ariel – later Cokesbury – was established, Tabernacle became obsolete.
 However, the Tabernacle Cemetery remained in use during the twentieth century.
 The most recent grave is dated 1950.

-Tabernacle Cemetery is listed in the National Register, which says the following:
+Tabernacle Cemetery is listed in the National Register:

 Tabernacle Cemetery, established ca. 1812, is significant as an early cemetery in the Tabernacle community of what was then Abbeville District, and for its association with many prominent citizens of Abbeville and Edgefield Districts and later Greenwood County as well, from the early nineteenth through the twentieth centuries.
 The cemetery is the last extant historic resource associated with the Tabernacle community.
 George Connor (1759-1827) and his wife Anna Woolfolk Connor (1762-1825) owned the land that became the center of the Tabernacle community.
 The Connors came to South Carolina from Virginia and settled here shortly after the American Revolution.
 Most of the land on which the communities of Tabernacle, Cokesbury, and Mt.
 Ariel were later established was owned by George Connor.